Zach Erdem

 Zach Erdem (born July 17, 1982) is a Turkish television personality, restaurateur, hotelier, and entrepreneur.
 He is an owner and partner in several Long Island-based restaurants, nightclubs, and hotels including 75 Main Restaurant and Lounge and Pop-Up by Rocco in Southampton, New York.
 Erdem and his staff appear on American reality television show Serving the Hamptons.

 Personal life

 Erdem was born and raised in Erzincan, Turkey to mother Seriban and father Gazi Erdem.
 He is the second youngest of six brothers.
 He grew up in a remote mountain village in Turkey, where he worked long summer days farming with his family and shepherding animals from dawn to dusk.
 With no roads, electricity, or televisions, life was harsh and isolating, especially during the winters.
 He discovered a newspaper near a railroad showing pictures of New York City.
-He kept the page hidden for years, quietly nurturing a dream that seemed impossible.
-Against all odds, in 2002, he finally arrived in New York, turning the vision of his childhood into reality.
+He kept the page hidden for years, hoping to move to New York someday, in 2002, he finally arrived in New York, turning the vision of his childhood into reality.